-British-Italian tenor Freddie De Tommaso shot to prominence this year when he won the First Prize, the Placido Domingo Tenor Prize and the Verdi Prize at the 55th Vinas International Singing Competition in Barcelona.
-A member of the studio of Bayerische Staatsoper for the 18/19 season, roles here include Flavio Norma, Joe La fanciulla del West, Parpignol La bohème and Vassili Mavra.
-Upcoming highlights include a return to the Royal Opera House, Covent Garden.
+British-Italian tenor Freddie De Tommaso shot to prominence when he won the First Prize, the Placido Domingo Tenor Prize and the Verdi Prize at the 2018 Viñas International Singing Competition in Barcelona.
+Shortly afterwards he was invited to join the Young Singer Academy at the Salzburg Festival, as well as becoming a member of the studio of Bayerische Staatsoper for the 18/19 season where he will appear in productions such as Norma, La Fanciulla del West, La bohème and the programme’s production of Mavra and Iolanta double bill.

 A graduate of the Royal Academy of Music, he made his debut at Royal Opera House in March 2017, singing Apprentice in Wagner’s Die Meistersinger von Nürnberg, conducted by Antonio Pappano and directed by Kasper Holten.
 He will return to the Covent Garden stage in the 19/20 season.